 5.5.1.1.2.
-Installing child restraints on the centre second row seat
+Installing child restraints on the centre rear seat

-To securely install a child restraint on the centre second row seat, there is important information to read and recommendations to follow.
+To securely install a child restraint on the centre rear seat, there is important information to read and recommendations to follow.

 There are no anchorage points available when installing a child restraint on the centre seat.